Bawumia is far superior to represent NPP in 2024 than the others - NPP man

 Source: rainbowradioonline.com

-A former Bono East Regional second vice chairman aspirant for the New Patriotic Party, Ahmed Baba Abdallah, has asked the elephant family to file Dr. Mahamudu Bawumia as the presidential candidate for 2024.
+A Former Bono East Regional Second Vice Chairman aspirant for the New Patriotic Party Ahmed Baba Abdallah, has asked the elephant family to file Vice President Dr. Mahamudu Bawumia as the presidential candidate for 2024.

-According to him, the Vice President is the only personality and candidate who can break the 8-year cycle and keep the party in office for another term after President Akufo-Addo completes his tenure of office.
+According to him, the Vice President is the only personality and candidate who can break the 8-years and keep the party in office for another term after President Akufo-Addo finish serving his final term.

 Mr. Baba stated that the Northern Caucus in NPP Will reject and be peeved if Dr. Mahumudu Bawumia is not filed as a candidate.